sabhi7/web/README.md

 web
 ===
-This is the web directory where all my test code residea
+This is the web directory where all my test code resides